 Robot assisted partial knee replacement surgery in Leeds

-Nuffield Health Leeds Hospital is the only hospital in The North of England to offer robotic-arm assisted surgery for partial knee replacements.
+Nuffield Health Leeds Hospital is the first hospital in The North of England to offer robotic-arm assisted surgery for partial knee replacements.
 Find out how our new advancements in orthopaedic surgery can help you.
 Read more…

 Contact our orthopaedics experts in Leeds